intel/intel-extension-for-tensorflow/examples/train_resnet50_with_autoshard/README.md

 #### Sharding Parameters Setting

-In this example, the above codes have been added to `resnet_ctl_imagenet_main.py` with the patch and you can enable XPUAutoShard via simply adding `--use_itex_sharding=True` to the command-line.
-You can optionly modify the follwing parameters in the `ShardingConfig` based on your need.
+In this example, the above code has been added to `resnet_ctl_imagenet_main.py` with the patch and you can enable XPUAutoShard via simply adding `--use_itex_sharding=True` to the command-line.
+You can optionally modify the following parameters in the `ShardingConfig` based on your need.

 |Prameters|Config Suggestions|
 |-|-|